Wybxc/mathyml/src/lib.typ

   /// This callback will be called with every error.
   ///
   /// The function should take a single argument sink as parameter.
-  /// If you overwrite this parameter, don't forget to overwrite @is-error.
+  /// If you overwrite this parameter, don't forget to overwrite @to-mathml-raw.is-error.
-  /// @is-error should return true if and only if @on-error was called.
+  /// `is-error` should return true if and only if `on-error` was called.
   ///
-  /// For example you could return a custom dictionary on each error and check in @is-error for that.
+  /// For example you could return a custom dictionary on each error and check in `is-error` for that.
   /// -> function
   on-error: panic,
   /// This function will be called with every warning.
   ///
   /// The function should take a single argument sink as parameter.
-  /// If you overwrite this parameter, don't forget to overwrite @is-error.
+  /// If you overwrite this parameter, don't forget to overwrite @to-mathml-raw.is-error.
-  /// In combination with @is-error, you can `panic` on the warning, silence it or propagate it.
+  /// In combination with `is-error`, you can `panic` on the warning, silence it or propagate it.
   /// -> function
   on-warn: (..args) => (),
   /// This callback will be called to determine if a result is an error.